lihaoyi/scala.rx/readme.md

 Basic Combinators
 -----------------
 Scala.Rx also provides a set of combinators which allow your to easily transform your `Rx`s.
+The three basic combinators: `map()`, `filer()` and `reduce()` are modelled after the scala collections library, and provide an easy way of transforming the values coming out of a `Rx`.

 ###Map
 ```scala
 val a = Var(10)
 val b = Rx{ a() + 2 }